Andy Reid: Personal life

-Reid is married with five children, three sons and two daughters.
-Reid and his family are members of the Church of Jesus Christ of Latter-day Saints.
+Reid is married with three sons and two daughters.
+Reid and his family are members of The Church of Jesus Christ of Latter-day Saints.

 Reid's oldest son, Garrett, died of a heroin overdose on August 5, 2012.

-Britt, his youngest son, served under his father until he was not offered a new contract after the 2020 season following his arrest.
+Britt, his second son, served as an assistant coach under his father until 2021 when he was suspended and not offered a new contract after he was involved in a DWI car accident causing severe injuries to a five-year-old girl.

+Spencer, his youngest son, is an assistant strength coach for the Chiefs.

-Reid has appeared in a commercial for State Farm with Patrick Mahomes.
-Reid admitted he was reluctant but Mahomes convinced his coach, calling him a "natural" at comedy.
+Reid has appeared in commercials for State Farm with Patrick Mahomes and for Snickers.
+He made a guest cameo as himself in the 2024 Hallmark Channel original film Holiday Touchdown: A Chiefs Love Story.